rharmonson/rharmonson.github.io/pages/mydoc/mydoc_centos-7-inst-guide.md

 Hint: Some lines were ellipsized, use -l to show in full.
 ```

-***

-**Note**
+{% include warning.html content="<br/>

-If you receive error "Failed to execute operation: Access denied" when using systemctl to disable firewalld, you may have disabled "Security Policy" during the graphical install which resulted it in not being installed.
+If you receive error <i>Failed to execute operation: Access denied</i> when using systemctl to disable firewalld, you may have disabled the option <b>Security Policy</b> during the graphical install which results with it not being installed."

-***
+%}

 ## Firewall Policies